What are the types of paid visibility in digital advertising?

 Strategy is crucial when creating YouTube Pre-Roll videos.
-Typically, when skippable Pre-Roll ads play, your advertisement has about 5 seconds to capture a user’s attention before they are able to skip your video.
-In short, first impressions are truly everything in the world of Pre-Roll.
+Typically, when skippable Pre-Roll ads play, your advertisement has about 5 seconds to capture a user’s attention before they can skip your video.
+In short, first impressions are indeed everything in the world of Pre-Roll.

-Your video advertisements needs to immediately capture the attention of the viewer enough to have them continue to watch past the when the skip prompt becomes available.
-To do this, visual hooks and immediate calls to actions are necessary to help pull the viewer in to learn more about your business or company to draw them away from the content they are looking to watch.
+Your video advertisements need to immediately capture the viewer’s attention enough to have them continue to watch past when the skip prompt becomes available.
+To do this, visual hooks and immediate calls to action are necessary to help pull the viewer in to learn more about your business or company and draw them away from the content they want to watch.

-With the aforementioned strategic aspects of Pre-Roll, you can see how important targeting is while launching pre-roll campaigns.
-If a viewer has no interest in the industry your business operates in, then they will most likely skip the video as soon as possible, or entirely zone out if they encounter an unskippable advertisement.
+With the aforementioned strategic aspects of Pre-Roll, you can see how vital targeting is while launching pre-roll campaigns.
+Suppose a viewer has no interest in the industry your business operates.
+In that case, they will most likely skip the video as soon as possible or entirely zone out if they encounter an unskippable advertisement.

-Our production team can take existing assets from your company and edit them together to create Pre-Roll videos or can do onsite shoots with our wide range of professional video equipment.
-Our production team utilizes aerial drones, zip line cameras, and movie-quality production equipment to create visually stunning content which will separate your business from the pack.
+Our production team can take existing assets from your company and edit them together to create Pre-Roll videos or do onsite shoots with our wide range of professional video equipment.
+Our production team utilizes aerial drones, zip line cameras, and movie-quality production equipment to create visually stunning content that separates your business from the pack.

 RETARGETING AND CUSTOM INTENT

-Since YouTube offers users the option to skip Pre-Roll videos fairly often, strategic targeting is crucial to creating successful campaigns.
-A main part of our strategy is both retargeting and custom intent.
+Since YouTube allows users to skip Pre-Roll videos fairly often, strategic targeting is crucial to creating successful campaigns.
+A central part of our strategy is both retargeting and custom intent.

 Retargeting involves showing pre-roll advertisements to viewers who have already visited your website.
-This is done by detecting cookies on the viewer’s web browser to understand their web browsing behavior.
-Re-targeting helps keep your brand in front of viewers’ minds, while also driving conversions for website visitors who did not complete the process of becoming a lead or customer during their visit to your site.
+This is done by detecting cookies on the viewer’s web browser to understand their browsing behavior.
+Retargeting helps keep your brand in front of viewers’ minds while also driving conversions for website visitors who did not complete the process of becoming a lead or customer during their visit to your site.

 Custom Intent allows us to target individuals’ web browsing behaviors outside of just them visiting your website.
 We can take this a step further and target those who have recently visited your competitor’s websites.
-This helps educate viewers about your brand when it has been determined they are doing research on companies that operate in your industry.
+This helps educate viewers about your brand when it has been determined they are researching companies that operate in your industry.

-Strategic targeting is one of the most powerful tools we can use when making sure that your Pre-Roll campaigns are spending your ad budget in the most beneficial way possible.
-This strategy combined with our talented in-house production team and years of experience combines to create advertising campaigns that other agencies just cannot match.
+Strategic targeting is one of the most powerful tools to ensure that your Pre-Roll campaigns are spending your ad budget in the most beneficial way possible.
+Combined with our talented in-house production team and years of experience, this strategy creates advertising campaigns that other agencies cannot match.

-Native Advertising has seen a huge uptick in popularity over the last few years, as websites continue to see the benefit of regularly posting new content.
+Native Advertising has seen a massive uptick in popularity over the last few years as websites continue to see the benefit of regularly posting new content.

-In fact, you have probably come across several native advertisements today as you browsed your favorite local, national or international news website.
-You also probably didn’t even realize what you saw was even an advertisement, as it was displayed to blend in with the page, or appear native.
+You have probably encountered several native advertisements today as you browsed your favorite local, national, or international news website.
+You probably didn’t even realize what you saw was an advertisement, as it was displayed to blend in with the page or appear native.